umasubra/ExcelJsDocumentation/resources/tablecolumn.md

 ### getTotalRowRange()

-Get Range object associated with the Column's total.
+Gets the Range object associated with the totals row of the column.

 #### Syntax